 - Take an oral antibiotic.
 If you have acne, your doctor might recommend taking an oral antibiotic around the time of the procedure to help prevent a bacterial infection.

 - Use a retinoid cream.
-Your doctor might recommend using a retinoid cream such as tretinoin (Renova, Retin-A) for a few weeks before treatment to promote healing.
+Your doctor might recommend using a retinoid cream such as tretinoin (Renova, Retin-A, others) for a few weeks before treatment to help with healing.

 - Avoid unprotected sun exposure.
 Too much sun exposure before the procedure can cause permanent irregular pigmentation in treated areas.
 Discuss sun protection and acceptable sun exposure with your doctor.